History of printing in East Asia: Metal movable type in China

+In 1725, the Qing dynasty government made 250,000 pieces of bronze type and printed 64 sets of the encyclopedic Complete Classics Collection of Ancient China.
+Each set consisted of 5040 volumes, making a total of 322,560 volumes printed using movable type.

 Wooden movable type in China

 Wooden movable type was also first developed around 1040 AD by Bi Sheng (990–1051), as described by the Chinese scholar Shen Kuo (1031–1095), but was abandoned in favour of clay movable types due to the presence of wood grains and the unevenness of the wooden type after being soaked in ink.